 Even though this cage has a lot going for it, there are some negative aspects.
 For one, it’s not the easiest cage to rearrange things in.
 The cage is smaller than it looks in the pictures, so be sure to measure where you want it before purchasing.
 The doors don’t stay up like they should and might require twist or zip ties to hold them up.
 Some people don’t like that the cage has sharp corners.

 9. PawHut D10-019WT Metal Indoor Bird Cage

 PawHut’s Metal Indoor Bird Cage comes in last on our list, but still has a few good things going for it.
 It’s the only cage on this list to have three wooden perches installed on the inside, and the size to accommodate several small parakeets.
 It comes with a stand, and the stand has wheels.
 The cage is quite tall, measuring 63 inches tall.
-On the outer edge of the cage, you will find 2 large doors for the birds and 9 small doors for food, water, and toys.
+On the outer edge of the cage, you will find two large doors for the birds and nine small doors for food, water, and toys.
 The drawer at the bottom means it’s easy to clean, too.

 The materials used to make this cage are not the best.
 It has more plastic parts than other competing cages.
 The swing that comes with the cage may be unsafe for birds.
 The doors get stuck easily and may take some effort to jerk open, which could frighten your birds more often than you’d like.

 If you decide you still want to shop around, let’s talk about what you should look for in a cage for your parakeet.

 Generally speaking, the bigger the cage size, the better.
 If you have the room for it, purchase the biggest cage possible.
 If you’re tight on space, make sure the birdcage is at least 18 x 18 x 24 inches for one bird.
 If you have more than one bird, the size of the cage needs to be at least 50 inches by 50 inches.